Somerset County, Maine

 - 1980: Somerset County celebrates its bicentennial.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Somerset County, Maine.
+This timeline provides a condensed summary of the historical journey of Somerset County, Maine.